-- Evaluate the effectiveness of processes for maintaining fire safety equipment and fire safety building features (NFPA 99-2012) - Evaluate the effectiveness of processes for identifying and resolving Life Safety Code® (NFPA 101-2012) problems - Evaluate the effectiveness of processes for activities developed and implemented to protect occupants during periods when a building does not meet the applicable provisions of the Life Safety Code® (NFPA 101-2012) or during periods of construction - Evaluate the effectiveness of processes for maintaining and testing any emergency power systems (NFPA 99-2012)
+- Evaluate the effectiveness of processes for maintaining fire safety equipment and fire safety building features according to Life Safety Code® (NFPA 101-2012) and Health Care Facilities Code (NFPA 99-2012). - Evaluate the effectiveness of processes for identifying and resolving Life Safety Code® (NFPA 101-2012) and Health Care Facilities Code (NFPA 99-2012) problems. - Evaluate the effectiveness of processes for activities developed and implemented to protect occupants during periods when a building does not meet the applicable provisions of the

-- Evaluate the effectiveness of processes for maintaining and testing any medical gas and vacuum systems (NFPA 99-2012) - Determine the degree of compliance with relevant Life Safety Code® (NFPA 101-2012) requirements - Educate attendees on potential actions to take to address any identified Life Safety Code® (NFPA 101-2012) problems
+- Life Safety Code® (NFPA 101-2012) and Health Care Facilities Code (NFPA 99-2012), or during periods of construction. - Evaluate the effectiveness of processes for maintaining and testing any emergency power systems (NFPA 99-2012). - Evaluate the effectiveness of processes for maintaining and testing any medical gas and vacuum systems (NFPA 99-2012). - Determine the degree of compliance with relevant Life Safety Code® (NFPA 101-2012) and Health Care Facilities Code (NFPA 99-2012) requirements. - Educate attendees on potential actions to take to address any identified Life Safety Code® (NFPA 101-2012) and Health Care Facilities Code (NFPA 99-2012) problems.